soitun/BotBrowser/tools/botcanvas/README.md

-# 🎨 BotCanvasLab (Beta): recording for all users; deterministic replay tooling forthcoming
+# BotCanvasLab (Beta): recording for all users; deterministic replay tooling forthcoming

-Canvas 2D/WebGL fingerprint forensics for BotBrowser.
+Canvas 2D/WebGL tracking forensics for BotBrowser.
 Capture every API call as a JSONL event stream for analysis and future replay capabilities.

 ---